dragonfire535/xiao/README.md

 * **box-choosing:** Do you believe that there are choices in life?
 Taken from Higurashi Chapter 4.
 * **captcha:** Try to guess what the captcha says.
 * **chance:** Attempt to win with a 1 in 1000 (or your choice) chance of winning.
 * **doors:** Open the right door, and you win the money!
-Make the wrong one, and you get the fire!
+Make the wrong choice, and you get the fire!
 * **emoji-emoji-revolution:** Can you type arrow emoji faster than anyone else has ever typed them before?
 * **fishy:** Go fishing.
 * **google-feud:** Attempt to determine the top suggestions for a Google search.